Jonaddo/python_sandbox/finance/README.md

 # About
 This repository contains different exercises of quantitative finance analysis.

-# portfolio_measures
+## Technical Fund Information
+File: *portfolio_measures.ipynb*

-Exercise to calculate common technical fund informatino such as TE, beta, correlation and volatility.\
+Exercise to calculate common technical fund information such as TE, beta, correlation and volatility.\
 Note: In the next update we will see how we can add the weight re-balancing in the logic.

 Important reminder: